 Great Decisions 2021: U.S. Foreign Policy

-In February and March Via Zoom, at 7:00 p.m., on the evenings below, we are pleased that Dr. Bonnie F. Saunders will once again lead this popular series of discussions on eight U.S. foreign policy topics:
+In February and March Via Zoom, at 7:00 p.m., on the evenings below, we are Dr. Bonnie F. Saunders will once again lead this popular series of discussions on eight U.S. foreign policy topics:

 Tue., Feb.
 2 – Global Supply Chains and National Security,